arbadacarbaYK/LNbits.on.phoenixd.on.MacOS/other.md

      PHOENIXD_PUBLIC_KEY="/path/to/phoenixd_public.key"
      ```

-- **Service Files**: The same systemd service files as on Ubuntu/Debian.
+- **Service Files**: Use the same systemd service files as on Ubuntu/Debian.

 ---